Cindy Adra / Founder

 Tell us more about the business.

 The Hair Share is an online education platform for new stylists.
-We wanted to create a fresh, holistic and conscious guide to creating an intentional and rewarding career beyond Cosmetology school.
-My partner, Alícia Kiel and I have over 50 years of combined experience and are still running our own business every day.
-We are teaching young stylists both foundational techniques and elements of design.
+I wanted to create a fresh, holistic and conscious guide to creating an intentional and rewarding career beyond Cosmetology school.
+I have over 30 years of experience and continue running my own business every day.
+The Hair Share teaches young stylists both foundational techniques and elements of design.
 We also share tips on working in a salon environment that you only usually get from experience.
 For a stylist, creating a hair design is more rewarding than following a template designed by someone else.

 The Hair Share also encompasses the soft skills needed by any stylist, or anyone for that matter, to grow a career by connecting to their client.
 We have seven principles of energetic growth that are essential to success.
 The hair industry is constantly evolving and changing.
 By being a conscious stylist and business person, a stylist will be able to anticipate trends and create ahead of the curve.
 We have so much information we want to share and are planning on launching our website by summer.